Constipation

 When to See a Doctor

-Occasional constipation is usually not a cause for concern and can often be managed with lifestyle adjustments.
-However, if you experience persistent constipation, or if it is accompanied by other concerning symptoms, it may be advisable to consult a doctor.
+Occasional constipation is usually not a cause for concern and often resolves with lifestyle changes.
+However, if you experience persistent constipation that lasts for several weeks or is accompanied by other concerning symptoms, it's advisable to consult a doctor.
 A healthcare professional can evaluate your symptoms, identify any underlying causes, and recommend appropriate management strategies.
-It's particularly important to seek medical advice if you have a family history of colon cancer or other gastrointestinal disorders.
+It is especially important to seek medical advice if you are experiencing new onset constipation with no obvious cause, or if your constipation is significantly different from your normal bowel habits.

 When to Seek Immediate Medical Attention